FORMATIONS (TO&E), PART 1

 WAR:

-Finnish Civil War was fought between Reds and Whites, from the two Whites were the ones that won the war.
-Whites were in side with legal government and were supported by Germans.
-Reds (at start at least) were extreme revolutionary socialists supported by Russian Bolshevik government.
+Finnish Civil War was fought mainly between Finnish Reds Guards and Finnish White Army, from these two White Army was the one that won the war.
+Finnish Whites were in side with legal government and were supported by Imperial Germany, which at that time was fighting World War 1 against Allies - including Russia.
+Finnish Reds (at start at least) were extreme revolutionary socialists supported by Russian Bolshevik government.
 First battle was bought in Viipuri in night between 19th and 20th of January 1918 and battles started escalating from there.

-At 23rd of January Reds started to secure railways for train full of weaponry about to arrive to them from Petrograd (Saint Petersburg).
-25th of January Finnish Senate declared Suojeluskunta troops as its troops and gave their command to Mannerheim next day.
-That day Mannerheim decided to start disarming the Russian troops in Pohjanmaa area with Suojeluskunta troops and those operations started in early hours of 28th of January.
-Reds also gave first orders about revolution in 26th of January.
+At 23rd of January the Reds started to secure railways for train full of weapons about to arrive to them from Petrograd (Saint Petersburg).
+25th of January Finnish Senate (legal government) declared Suojeluskunta (White Guard) troops as its troops and gave their command to Mannerheim next day.
+That day Mannerheim decided to start disarming the Russian troops in Pohjanmaa / Botnia region with Suojeluskunta troops and those operations started in early hours of 28th of January.
+The Reds also issued their first orders about revolution in 26th of January.
 War was going on in all accounts by early hours of 28th of January.

-Country started to divide to two, first frontline running in Ahlainen - Vilppula - Mäntyharju - Antrea - Rautu line divided it to northern part controlled by Whites and southern part controlled by Reds.
-Both sides had also units deep into enemy territory when war started, soon both sides started mopping enemy units behind their lines.
+Country was divided in two, with frontline running in line Ahlainen - Vilppula - Mäntyharju - Antrea - Rautu.
+Areas north of this line soon fell under White Army control and areas south of the line fell until control of the Red Guards.
+Early in the war both sides still had units deep in enemy territory, but soon both sides started mopping up enemy units that were behind their lines.
 These unlucky units typically had two choices - they could try to get to their own lines (some White units also crossed Finnish Gulf to German controlled Estonia) or be destroyed.
-Frontline was composed from small bases of opposite sides on here and there with even tens of kilometres between the bases, specially railway lines had large strategic importance in this war but also roads were used, so bases were mostly build along roads and railways.
+Frontline was composed from small bases of opposite sides on here and there with even tens of kilometres between the bases, specially railway lines had vital importance in this war but also roads were used, so bases were mostly build along roads and railways.
 And as both sides lacked military tents existing buildings had to be used for accommodation (Finnish winter being what it is), this lead villages also having strong importance.
-So, basically war was mainly fought along roads and railroads from one village to another.
+As a result basically the war was mainly fought along roads and railroads from one village to another.

-White had about 80 % of country, but only 50 % population in its area.
-This made transports one of the main issues to it.
-The 20 % of country that Reds controlled had more dense road and railway network and also almost all industry.
-When war started White Army had shortage of weapons (Due to cut in communications White Army had not received German weapons transport cargo of S/S Equity in December of 1917).
-So in main front it first took defensive stand.
-Weak point of White Army was in Vilppula front, Haapamäki railway crossing less then 40 km behind it was a key point of railway lines in their control.
-Loosing Haapamäki would have left White Army without railway connection between western and eastern parts of frontline.
+From early on White Army had about 80 % of country, but only 50 % population in the area it controlled.
+Hence transports and transport routes became a major factor for this war.
+The 20 % of country that Red Guards controlled had more dense road and railway network and grand majority of industry.
+When the war started White Army suffered from shortage of weapons (due to cut in communications White Army had not received its latest shipment, German weapons transport cargo of S/S Equity in December of 1917).
+Being short on weapons White Army first started taking defensive stand.
+Strategic weak point of White Army was behind Vilppula front.
+Haapamäki railway crossing less than 40 kilometers behind Vilppula front was a key point of railway lines in their control.
+Losing Haapamäki would have left White Army without railway connection between western and eastern parts of its troops.
+Further along the same railway were seaports of Pohjanmaa region through which weapons and ammunition used to equip White Army were arriving.
+In addition behind it were both Mannerheim's HQ in town of Seinäjoki and Finnish Senate in city of Vaasa.
+Hence success in Vilppula front would have offered Red Guards their best chances of military victory.
+For the Reds their strategic weak point was Karelian Isthmus, through which they had the only railway line linking them to their Bolshevik supporters in Petrograd.

-Red side decided to attack.
-For some reason Reds didn't first realise the importance of Haapamäki as their first attacks (designed by Russian Colonel Mihail Svetsnikov) were small attacks all over the front - naturally it failed.
-By early March Reds had realised the situation and now their whole attack was concentrated towards Haapamäki - but getting breakthrough in Vilppula failed again.
-Not that Red attacks were masterpieces of military tactics even then - Basically Red infantry tried to make frontal assault in snow again and again ending up being mowed down by well-placed White machineguns.
+Red Guards were first to launch offensive.
+For some reason the Reds apparently did not first realise the importance of Haapamäki and spent much of their resources in securing their rear area by hunting out poorly equipped Suojeluskunta units from their rear areas.
+Even then their first attacks (designed by Russian Colonel Mihail Svetsnikov, who was likely among the first among Red leadership to grasp the importance of Haapamäki) were small attacks all over the front - which naturally failed.
+By early March the Reds had realised the situation and now their whole attack was concentrated towards Haapamäki - but getting breakthrough in Vilppula failed again.
+Not that Red attacks were masterpieces of military tactics even at that time - basically their infantry repeatedly attempted frontal assault in snow, only to end up being mowed down by well-placed White Army machineguns and rifle fire.
+Attempts of using artillery and armored trains for fire support all failed.
+Due to their inability to transfer troops from one part of front or create reserves of any real size, Red Guards were chronically unable to create proper troop concentration required for organising powerful offensive.

-Whites started their attack in 15th of March.
-Town of Tampere was main target of their attack.
+The Whites started their first offensive in 15th of March.
+City of Tampere was main target of their attack.
+At that time Tampere was the largest inland city in Finland and during the war it had became a major supply base for the Red Guards.
 First White troops advanced toward Tampere and surrounded it by 25th of March.
-Next phase of their attack was to conquer Tampere - battle started in 3rd of April and ended to remaining Reds surrendering (some units managed to escape) three days later. in 3rd of April German troops (of Ostsee Division) landed to Hanko and 7th of April also in Loviisa.
-German troops attacked from Hanko to Helsinki, this made Red Guard leadership (Military Committee) to escape from Helsinki first to Viipuri and from there to Petrograd.
-Reds didn't manage to build large defence lines anymore (they had no connections to their leadership after it escaped from Helsinki), even if they still had some 70,000 armed men left.
+Next phase of their attack was to conquer Tampere - battle started in 3rd of April and ended with remaining Reds surrendering (some units managed to escape) three days later.
+3rd of April German troops (of Ostsee Division) landed to Hanko and 7th of April also in Loviisa.
+German troops attacked from Hanko to Helsinki, this made Red Guard leadership (Military Committee) to escape from Helsinki first to Viipuri and later from there to Petrograd.
+Red Guards no longer succeeded creating any real defence lines, even if they still had some 70,000 armed men and women in their ranks.
 Large amounts of Reds started their escape towards Russian border.
 When German troops from Loviisa also advanced towards north cutting the route of retreat to Russia from the situation of Reds got really desperate.
-Several bitter battles were fought, but Red units had no change of winning and they surrendered one by one.
-Fighting ended officially in 4th of April, but some isolated Red units were encountered still during the next few weeks.
-Battle losses of both sides were reasonably small, Whites lost about 3100 dead and 9000 wounded while Reds lost some 3400 dead.
-During war both sides executed their POWs in many occations.
-After the war large amounts of Reds died in prison camps mostly to hunger and pesticide, but also to executions.
+19th of April White Army launches its second main offensive attacking from northern parts of Karelian Isthmus - sweeping southwards and cutting the railway connection in between southern Finland and Petrograd.
+White Army captures city of Viipuri 29th of April.
+Several bitter battles were still fought, but Red Guard units had no change of winning and ultimately they surrendered one by one.
+Fighting ended officially in 4th of May, but some isolated Red units were encountered still during the next few weeks.
+Battle losses of both sides were reasonably small, the Whites lost about 3,100 dead and 9,000 wounded while the Reds lost some 3,400 dead.
+During war both sides executed their prisoners of war in many occations.
+After the war large amounts of the Reds died in prison camps mostly to hunger and pesticide, but also to executions.

 RED GUARD:

-Reasons behind reds starting a rebellion were numerous but social democratic party seriously losing elections, inspiration from Russian revolution, poor conditions of that part of farming population that cultivated rented land, food shortage and high unempoyment get to just about any list.
+Reasons behind the Reds starting a rebellion were numerous but social democratic party seriously losing elections, inspiration from Russian revolution, poor conditions of that part of farming population that cultivated rented land, food shortage and high unempoyment get to just about any list.

-The most early sign of Red Guards can be found from "Protection Guards of Workers" organised for general strike of year 1905, which was also reason behind organising first "Security Guards" that later become Suojeluskuntas.
-First violent clash between the these two happened already in July of 1906 in Hakaniemi Square in Helsinki.
-2nd era of Russian oppression starting from 1905 calmed things between the two sides until 1917 as it offered a common enemy to both sides - Imperial Russia with its czar, ohrana and police.
+The earliest sign of Red Guards can be found from "Protection Guards of Workers" organised for general strike of year 1905, which was also reason behind organising first "Security Guards" that later become Suojeluskunta.
+First violent clash between these two happened already in July of 1906 in Hakaniemi Square in Helsinki.
+2nd era of Russification starting from year 1905 calmed things between the two sides until 1917 as it offered them a common enemy - Imperial Russia with its Czar and Ohrana (secret police) and military.

-Minor political violence was going on starting from July of 1917, but the general strike in November really changed things.
-It planted the seeds of violence (34 people died to political violence and political murders during it) also recreating (much stronger) hate between Red Guards and Suojeluskunta.
-Finland become independent in 6th of December 1917, but Russian Army was still present (at January of 1918 some 42500 soldiers of Russian units were still in Finland) and new Bolshevik leadership had no hurry to call them off.
-Instead Bolsheviks started to support Finnish Red Guard by supplying it with weaponry, offering specialists to train it and work as advisors in it and even trying (with little success) to order Russian troops to fight on its side.
+Minor political violence started already in July of 1917, but during general strike in November it really changed the atmosphere with ever increasing death toll.
+It planted the seeds of violence (34 people died to political violence and political murders during this general strike) and also again raised hate between Red Guards and Suojeluskunta.
+Finland become independent in 6th of December 1917, but Russian Army was still present (at January of 1918 some 42,500 soldiers of Russian units were still in Finland) and new Bolshevik leadership had no hurry to call them off.
+Instead the Bolsheviks started to support Finnish Red Guard by supplying it with weaponry, offering specialists and advisors that would offer it military training and offer advice - and even attempted (with little success) to gather Russian troops to fight on its side.

-First battles of war were in night of 19th - 20th of January, first orders for rebellion were issued starting from 26th of January.
-Red Guard had mainly working and non-land owning farming population and its organisations were mainly local.
+First battles of war were in night of 19th - 20th of January, with first orders for rebellion were issued starting from 26th of January.
+Red Guard had mainly urban working class and non-land owning farming population and its organisations were mainly local.
 It had its HQ in Helsinki and also local HQs in Tampere and Viipuri, but these typically had somewhat limited power over local organisations and units.
-During war Red Guard stopped public works and used wages to get more volunteers, later on also calling in of male-population with universal conscription was tried (with very limited success).
-Typically Red Guard lacked real organisation in its units higher then company-level and each company had been gathered from men from same working place, village or local branch of union.
+During war Red Guard stopped public works and offered good wages to get more volunteers to join its ranks, later on the Reds also attempted calling in of male-population with universal conscription (with very limited success).
+Typically Red Guard lacked real organisation in its units higher then company-level and each company had been gathered from men of the same working place, village or local branch of union.
 Power base of Red Guard was in industrialised towns and among non land owning population in countryside of Southern Finland.

 WHITE ARMY:

-Early on leading idea of White Army was freeing Finland from Russian rule by disarming Russian troops and using violence to do this if necessary.
-As war progressed it became more and more clear the Red Guard was the main enemy instead of Russians, but this just lead into Red Guard being seen as traitors who had sided up with Russian oppressors.
-Whites had some major advantages, 2000 Finnish volunteers that had travelled to Germany in 1915 - 1916 had received German military training and had been battle-hardened as "Prussian Jaeger Battalion 27" in battles of eastern front.
-White Army also received large amounts of weaponry (that Germans had captured from Russian earlier) from Germany during the war.
-These two factors allowed building of superior trained troops during the war and arming them.
+The original idea behind creation of White Army was freeing Finland from Russian rule by disarming Russian troops and using violence to do this if necessary.
+As war progressed it became more and more clear that Finnish Red Guards was the main enemy instead of Russian military, but this just lead into Red Guard being seen as traitors who had sided up with Russian oppressors and were now voluntarily fighting against their own countrymen.
+White Army enjoyed some major advantages, among them 2,000 Finnish volunteers that had travelled to Germany in 1915 - 1916, received German military training and had been battle-hardened as "Prussian Jaeger Battalion 27" in battles of eastern front.
+After their return to Finland these volunteers would provide Finnish White Army the officers and NCOs that it badly needed.
+White Army was also receiving large shipments of weaponry bought from Germany (mostly Russian weapons that German Army had captured earlier) during the war.
+These two factors allowed White Army to create a superior fighting force more successful than the Red Guards.

 White Army can be divided to three kinds of troops:

 Finnish Senate (Government) made in 18th of February 1918 a declaration, which used 1878 law of recruitment allowing calling in male population to military service.
-The law was used to establish 6 Jaeger Regiments, 11 artillery batteries, Karelian Cavalry Regiment (which never got near being a real regiment, it never had more then 420 men) and some other smaller units.
-These units were the first actual units of Finnish Army.
+The law was used to create 6 Jaeger Regiments, 11 artillery batteries, Carelian Cavalry Regiment (which never got near being a real regiment, it never had more then 420 men) and some other smaller units.
+These units became also the first actual units of Finnish Army.
 Jaegers returning from Germany in 25th of February 1918 were used as officers and NCOs for these new units.

 TRAINING AND LEADERSHIP: